Lesterpaintstheworld/terminal-velocity/characters/relationships_map.md

 # Character Relationship Map - Updated for Development Arcs - Enhanced for Emotional Depth
-## This map outlines the relationships between characters, reflecting recent changes and developments.
+## This document outlines the relationships between characters, reflecting recent changes and developments.
 ## This map outlines the relationships between characters, reflecting recent changes and developments.

 ## Purpose